kksgandhi/personal_site/indie games.md

 ### [[Before Your Eyes]] (1-2 hours)

 A game with an incredible story that is controlled entirely by your blinks!
-It sounds good on paper, and is perfect in practice, this game made me cry and then cry some more and I couldn't stop listening to the end credit soundtrack on repeat and I love this game so much just go play it goddammit it.
+It sounds good on paper, and is even better in practice, this game made me cry and then cry some more and I couldn't stop listening to the end credit soundtrack on repeat and I love this game so much just go play it goddammit it.
 (Ok content warning it is very sad)

-My rating:        10/10
+My rating:        10/10\
 Recommendability: 10/10

 ### A Short Hike (2-3 hours)